- ADDITIONAL MENU

 Current Issue

-This issue has been available online since May 19, 2025, for the regular issue of May 2025.
-All articles in this issue (5 original research articles) were authored/co-authored by 15 authors from 5 countries (Indonesia, Libya, Malaysia, Nigeria, and Oman).
+This issue has been available online since November 14, 2025, for the regular issue of November 2025.
+All articles in this issue (5 original research articles) were authored/co-authored by 15 authors from 5 countries (Belgium, Brunei Darussalam, Indonesia, Malaysia, and Sri Lanka).

 Articles